-♥ For easy biscuit crushing, whack the digestives into seal-able sandwich bag and bag with a rolling pin.
-This saves you getting crumbs all over your kitchen and also means your don’t need to wash your rolling pin at the end.
+• Crush your biscuits: For easy biscuit crushing, whack the digestives into a sealable sandwich bag and hit it with a rolling pin.
+This saves you getting crumbs all over your kitchen and also means you don’t need to wash your rolling pin at the end.

 Tiffin